Is it possible to start both a marriage and career simultaneously and have them flourish?

 DCT: When both partners are busy, it is absolutely essential to prioritize quality time together.
 It doesn’t have to be a lot of time; marriage researcher John Gottman says that couples only need six hours of well-spent time together each week.
-This is time that you should spend focused on each other rather than sitting in front of a TV together.
+This is the time that you should be spending focused on each other rather than sitting in front of a TV together.
 Just checking in, sharing about your day, or joking around with each other for a little bit every day will help you stay connected to one another.

 Ongoing communication is also key.
 At the very least, you need to communicate well to keep track of one another, your schedules, and your responsibilities.
 Studies have found that couples that are on the same page about something as basic as who is doing what household chores tend to have healthier relationships.

-And underlying these actions is commitment, mutual respect, and grace.
+And underlying these actions is a commitment, mutual respect, and grace.
 You want to make sure that, through your words and behaviors, your spouse knows that you are dedicated to him or her, even if you are not always available.
 Showing that you value their perspective, seeking their input before making decisions, and making sure they have opportunities to use their gifts and pursue their goals are tangible ways to show that dedication.

-And grace because, with busy people, things will inevitably fall through the cracks.
+And grace is important because, with busy people, things will inevitably fall through the cracks.
 Your spouse will disappoint you, and you will disappoint your spouse.
 But you can see this as an opportunity to extend forgiveness and to learn together how you can do things differently next time.

 SMR: Every couple has seasons of tension, but not all stressors are equal.
 How might a couple discern whether they’re going through the normal bumps of adjusting to married life or whether they’re dealing with more serious red flags that need the advice of mentors or counselors?

 DCT: A couple starting out should create space to talk about your priorities and long-term goals, as individuals and as a family.
 What are your hopes for your career?
 Do you want to have kids, and if so, when?
 How do we want to handle money?
 What do you need to do to stay healthy?
-I’d suggest revisiting these priorities and goals ever six to twelve months, to see if anything has changed.
+I’d suggest revisiting these priorities and goals every six to twelve months to see if anything has changed.

-I think it’s also really important for couples to maintain a strong sense of their individual identity and to nurture other friendships.
+It’s also really important for couples to maintain a strong sense of their individual identity and to nurture other friendships.
 Early on in a marriage, couples are often tempted to focus only on each other, forgoing outside community and activities.
 But it’s both good and healthy to have interests outside of your significant other.
 This prevents codependency and provides you with external support whenever things get tough.